absmach/magistrala-docs/README.md

-# Mainflux
+# Magistrala

 ![build][build]
 [![license][license]](LICENSE)
 [![chat][gitter-badge]][gitter]

-This repo collects the collaborative work on Mainflux documentation.
+This repo collects the collaborative work on Magistrala documentation.
-The official documentation is hosted at [Mainflux Docs page][docs].
+The official documentation is hosted at [Magistrala Docs page][docs].
 Documentation is auto-generated from Markdown files in this repo.

 [MkDocs](https://www.mkdocs.org/) is used to serve the docs locally with different theming.

-> Additional practical information about Mainflux system, news and tutorials can be found on the [Mainflux blog][blog].
+> Additional practical information about Magistrala system, news and tutorials can be found on the [Magistrala blog][blog].

 ## Prerequisites